kyverno/website/content/en/docs/Releases/_index.md

 - Branches are created for each major or minor release.
 - The branch name will contain the version, for example `release-1.5`.
 - Patch releases are created from a release branch.
 - For critical fixes that need to be included in a patch release, PRs should always be first merged to main and then cherry-picked to the release branch.
-The milestone label is important here for tracking.
+The milestone label (for example `milestone-1.5`) must be added to PRs that are to be merged to a release branch, along with the `cherry-pick-required` label.
+When the PR is cherry picked (or merged), the `cherry-pick-completed` label is added.
 - For complex changes, or when branches diverge significantly, separate PRs may be required for `main` and release branches.
-- Issues are always added to milestones for releases.
-- PRs are labeled with milestone labels, for maintainers to cherry-pick to patch branches.
 - During PR review, the Assignee selection is used to indicate the reviewer.

+### Release Planning

+A minor release will contain a mix of features, enhancements, and bug fixes.

+Major features follow the [Kyverno Design Proposal (KDP)](https://github.com/kyverno/KDP/) process.

+During the start of a release, there may be many issues assigned to the release milestone.
+The priorities for the release are discussed in the weekly contributor's meetings.
+As the release progresses several issues may be moved to the next milestone.
+Hence, if an issue is important it is important to advocate its priority early in the release cycle.